prosopograthon2019/informationextraction/README.md

 ## Running the Jupyter Notebook

+The `spacy.ipynb` notebook was created using [Jupyter Lab](https://jupyterlab.readthedocs.io/en/stable/).
+To run the notebook you need to:
-- Install the dependencies to run the notebook:

-  `pip install -r requirements.txt`
+- Install the dependencies to run the notebook: `pip install -r requirements.txt`

-- Run Jupyter Lab:
+- Run Jupyter Lab: `jupyter-lab`

-  `jupyter-lab`